xx-liu-2244/CV_logo_detection/README.md

 nohup --> “not hanging up” and running the model in background <br />

 ### Prediction and Evaluation
-Logo predictions are performed through [predict_detecto_xlogos.py] (LINK) by calculating the respective Intersection over Union (IoU).
+Logo predictions are performed through [predict_detecto_15logos.py] (LINK) by calculating the respective Intersection over Union (IoU).
 IoU is an evaluation metric used to measure the accuracy of an object detector on a particular dataset, especially with convolutional neural networks.
 In order to apply IoU we need:<br />
 * the ground-truth bounding boxes (the hand labeled bounding boxes, i.e. given by [annot_test.csv] (LINK) )
-* the predicted bounding boxes from our model (by applying the weights file [detecto_weights_Xlogos.pth] (LINK) ).
+* the predicted bounding boxes from our model (by applying the weights file [detecto_weights_15logos.pth] (LINK) ).

 	> IoU = <sup>Area of Overlap</sup>&frasl;<sub>Area of Union</sub>